saleor/saleor-docs/docs/contributing/writing-commit-message.md

 ## Description

-* Add extra explanation if you feel it is will help others to understand the summary content
+* Add extra explanation if you feel it will help others to understand the summary content

 * If you want, use bullet points (each bullet beginning with a hyphen or an asterisk)